Radio 270: Operations, 1966 to 1967

 Although Radio 270 quickly established itself as a successful local radio station, its affairs soon became complicated.
 Various factors contributed to this.Oceaan 7 was very small for the purpose to which it was being put.
 The cramped living accommodation and lack of privacy on board soon caused tensions among the personnel.
 It proved difficult to maintain the vessel in position off Scarborough as the winter storms came.
+On 28 October 1966 a bomb hoax was received, by post with no stamps.
+All unstamped mail was refused by 270 so the Post Office received the letter and handed it to the police.
+Contact was made with the ship but a full search found nothing.
 In November 1966 one storm was so severe that waves were breaking over the vessel's deck and water entered the living quarters and studio.
-The station carried on broadcasting through the early part of the storm although the presenters were obviously in fear for their lives.
-Listeners on-shore (including 270 staff member Paul Burnett) were horrified by what was happening.
-In the aftermath of the storm, the station went off the air for 8 days while repairs were carried out.

-Some of the shareholders became concerned about the degree to which Radio 270's business was being integrated within that of Proudfoot's.
-Issues relating to the latter's management style were raised.